 I’d had enough.
 I had to come up for air.
 My research ended.

 But one thing remained with me — how unremarkable Rader’s personality was.
 There was nothing particularly special about him.
-And that’s probably what made him able to fool as many people as he did for so long — much in the same way that Bundy’s good looks, charm and wit hid the same kind of bottomless darkness —
+That’s probably what made him able to fool as many people as he did for so long — much in the same way that Bundy’s good looks, charm, and wit hid the same kind of bottomless darkness.

-But how could anyone sit beside a killer and not know what lay beneath the surface?
+But how, I asked, could anyone sit beside a killer and not know what lay beneath the surface?

 It was then that I remembered.
 I knew the answer to that question, because I’d done it myself.